 The List of 70 Nations

-The list comes from the descendants of the sons of Noach: Japeth, Ham, and Seth.
+The list of nations comes from the descendants of the sons of Noach: Japeth, Ham, and Seth.
 There are 14 nations from Japeth, 30 nations from Ham, and 26 from Seth.
-Each nation settled in a certain area in Asia Minor, the Middle East, and Africa.
+Each nation settled in a specific area in Asia Minor, the Middle East, and Africa.

 Sons of Japeth: